wzhu221/learning_to_code/Lab/PCA_tutorial.md

   | XXX.mea     | B     | ...... | ...... | ......  |
   | XXX.mea     | C     | ...... | ...... | ......  |

-  You are advised agaist having spaces in your column names and spaces should ideally be replaced with underscores, e.g., `sample_name` is preferred over `sample name`
+  You are advised against having spaces in your column names.
+Spaces should ideally be replaced with underscores, e.g., `sample_name` is preferred over `sample name`

 A sample output looks like this: